Large-time behaviour for coupled systems of Lotka-Volterra-type Fokker-Planck equations: Trends to equilibrium

 \subsection{Convergence in Energy distance for $p=1/2$ and $p=1$}

-In this Section, we will prove that in the relevant cases $p=1/2$ and $p=1$ the solutions $f_k(x,t)$, $k=1,2$, to the Fokker--Planck equations \fer{eq:FP-gen}, converge to their equilibria $f_k^\infty(x,t)$, $k=1,2$ in Energy distance of order $\ell$, provided the parameter $\ell$ characterising the normalised Energy distance \fer{eq:norm} is sufficiently big (typically $\ell \ge1$).
+In this Section, we will prove that in the relevant cases $p=1/2$ and $p=1$ the solutions $f_k(x,t)$, $k=1,2$, to the Fokker--Planck equations \fer{eq:FP-gen}, converge to their equilibria {$f_k^\infty(x)$}, $k=1,2$ in Energy distance of order $\ell$, provided the parameter $\ell$ characterising the normalised Energy distance \fer{eq:norm} is sufficiently big (typically $\ell \ge1$).
+Indeed, the special cases $p=1/2$ and $p=1$ can be treated by writing the Fokker--Planck equations in Fourier transform, which allows {direct computations.
+In the following we first study the case in which coefficients do not depend on time}.